-- a.
-All applicants will be considered at the same time and after the closing date for admissions which is 31 October 2019. - b.
-A Baptised Roman Catholic girl means a girl who has been baptised into the Roman Catholic Church and who can produce a baptismal certificate as evidence or one who has been baptised a Christian and can demonstrate that she has subsequently been admitted to the Roman Catholic Church. - c.
-Nearest to the School means the shortest available safe walking distance as measured by the Local Authority computer mapping system. - d.
 An application can be made for a place for a child at any time outside the admissions round and the child will be admitted by the school governors where there are available places.
-Enquiries may be made at the school office but application must be made by via the transfer form available on the Wirral Council website at www.wirral.gov.uk/schooladmissions or by calling 0151 606 2020 during office hours.
-Where there are places available but more applications than places, the published oversubscription criteria, as set out above, will be applied.
-If there are no places available, the child will be added to the waiting list (see below).
+Enquiries may be made at the school office but an application must be made via the transfer form available on the Wirral Council website at www.wirral.gov.uk/schooladmissions or by calling 0151 606 2000 during office hours.
+All applicants must meet the entry criteria and pass the applicable test.
+In the event when there are places available but we receive more applications than places, the published oversubscription criteria, as set out above, will be applied.
 You will be advised of the outcome of your application in writing, and you have the right of appeal to an independent appeal panel.
+Details of our waiting list arrangements are set out below.